-The Abyssinian cat is named after the Ethiopian Empire, although the evidence now suggests that these cats are actually from Egypt.
+The Abyssinian cat is named after the Ethiopian Empire, although the evidence now suggests that these cats are probably from Egypt or India via Britain.
 No matter, while the name may be a mouthful, it makes for some irresistible Abyssini-pun material.

 In retrospect, it’s no surprise that this cat breed originated in Egypt – its slender, fine-boned body is the spitting image of the cats worshipped in ancient Egypt.
 The Abyssinian’s long legs end in tiny paws, giving the impression of an animal that lives life on its toes.
 Its large, pointed ears keep you under constant surveillance, and its almond-shaped eyes are incredibly expressive.
 What are they saying?
 Don’t look at us, that’s for you to find out!